vmware-archive/json-template-engine/README.md

   -s, --stats           show stats
   -d, --debug           show debug info
   -r, --raw             unformatted output
-  -u RULES, --rules RULES
+  -t TAGS, --tags TAGS
-                        common separated rule list
+                        common separated tag list
 ```

 Resource locators could be JSON data.
 The implementation first tries to locate JSON data through resource locators.
 If not successful, it treates resource locators as JSON data.
-Global binding data is a JSON object with parameter assignments. "--rules" are for advanced usage when extending JSON template engine functionalities is needed through custom rules.
-Each rule is specified by a canonical class path to the rule implementation class.
+Global binding data is a JSON object with parameter assignments. "--tags" are for advanced usage when extending JSON template engine functionalities is needed through custom tags.
+Each tag is specified by a canonical class path to the tag implementation class.

 ### Template Specification